data-max-hq/gcp-mlspecialization-demo2/Readme.md

 ## Machine Learning Model Design and Selection

 ### Machine Learning Model Selection
-For this project, we selected a Convolutional Neural Network (CNN) model for predicting the purchase amounts during Black Friday sales.
-The decision to use a CNN model was based on several criteria aimed at achieving high accuracy and robustness in predictions.
+For this project, we selected a Dense Neural Network (DNN) model for predicting the purchase amounts during Black Friday sales.
+The decision to use a DNN model was based on several criteria aimed at achieving high accuracy and robustness in predictions.

 #### Criteria for Model Selection

 1. Data Characteristics:

-- The dataset contains various categorical and numerical features that can benefit from the hierarchical feature extraction capabilities of CNNs.
+- The dataset contains various categorical and numerical features that can benefit from the hierarchical feature extraction capabilities of DNNs.

 2. Predictive Performance:

-- CNNs are known for their ability to capture complex patterns and interactions in the data, which is essential for accurately predicting purchase amounts.
+- DNNs are known for their ability to capture complex patterns and interactions in the data, which is essential for accurately predicting purchase amounts.

 3. Scalability:

 - The model needs to handle large volumes of data efficiently.
-CNNs, with their parallel processing capabilities, are well-suited for this requirement.
+DNNs, with their parallel processing capabilities, are well-suited for this requirement.

 4. Previous Success:

-- CNNs have been successfully applied in similar use cases, providing a strong justification for their selection in this project.
+- DNNs have been successfully applied in similar use cases, providing a strong justification for their selection in this project.

 5. Ease of Integration:

 - The model should be easily integrable into the existing TFX pipeline, allowing for seamless data preprocessing, training, evaluation, and serving.

 ### Model Design and Training
-The model design and training process involves defining the CNN architecture, compiling the model, and training it using the transformed dataset.
+The model design and training process involves defining the DNN architecture, compiling the model, and training it using the transformed dataset.
 Key aspects of the training process include:

 1. Model Architecture:

-  - The CNN model consists of multiple dense layers to capture the complex relationships between the input features.
+  - The DNN model consists of multiple dense layers to capture the complex relationships between the input features.
   - Input layers are created based on the transformed feature specifications.
   - Dense layers with ReLU activation functions are used to introduce non-linearity and learn complex patterns.
   - The output layer is a single neuron that predicts the purchase amount.